 Made in the Manor

 On the other side of Kano’s talents lies songs such as ‘This is England’.
-A rally call to the old-skool 'skankers' with references to old time artists and songs like a roll call at the school of the finest MC's music has ever heard.
-He recalls the parties and the long nights, and uses the harsh truths of what it was actually like to be in the scene, to pull together a vision of England that I - as a 19 year old living in the south east - can just about relate too, suffering many-a-times to walking out a friend’s house at 6am without sleep.
-Though this does bring up the argument that his music is limited to only the young and not reachable by the elder generation before the up-rising of the art of MCing as we now know it in 1980 - with the top 40 breakthrough ‘Rappers Delight’ by the Sugar Hill Gang.
-Kano's music does hold a level of respect that even these persons can appreciate: mix in the occasional soft, string led beat, relatively rare use of swear words and an un-deniable talent, and you have one of grimes greatest artists.
+A rally call to the old-skool 'skankers' with references to old-time artists and songs like a roll call at the school of the finest MC's music has ever heard.
+He recalls the parties and the long nights, and he uses the harsh truths of what it was actually like to be in the scene, to pull together a vision of England that I—as a 19-year-old living in the southeast—can just about relate to, suffering many-a-times to walking out a friend’s house at 6 a.m. without sleep.
+Though this does bring up the argument that his music is limited to only the young and not reachable by the elder generation before the uprising of the art of MCing as we now know it in 1980, with the top 40 breakthrough ‘Rappers Delight’ by the Sugar Hill Gang.
+Kano's music does hold a level of respect that even these persons can appreciate: mix in the occasional soft, string-led beat, relatively rare use of swear words and an undeniable talent, and you have one of grimes greatest artists.
 Ever.

-The album debuted at number 8 in the album charts back in March.
-This being his first top ten album - beating 2007's ‘London Town’s number 14 and a surprisingly low number 36 for 2005's ‘Home Sweet Home’ - only goes to prove that grime is in the mainstream now, and it is not going anywhere soon.
+The album debuted at number 8 in the album charts March of 2016.
+This being his first top 10 album, beating 2007's ‘London Town’s number 14 and a surprisingly low number 36 for 2005's ‘Home Sweet Home’, only goes to prove that grime is in the mainstream now, and it is not going anywhere soon.
 The fact that Kano is at the forefront of it even to this date, is just homage to his pure, raw talent and how he will forever be grime's forefather.

 Home Sweet Home